Head Covering for Christian Women

 10 For this reason, a woman ought to have a sign of authority on her head, because of the angels.

-Paul also mentions that this is because of the angels.
+Paul also mentions that the woman should have a head covering because of the angels.
 Angels, too, are witnesses to our submission to God’s order during worship.
 Paul says in verse 10 that a woman ought to have power (a sign of authority) on her head because of the angels.
-(There are many interpretations of the angels’ reference.
-The common understanding is that God’s angels attend any place or meeting where prayer or God’s word is being proclaimed.
-Angels are servants of God and ministers to men.
-Being fully submitted servants of God, they should see our submission to God too.)

 “Above Him stood seraphim, each having six wings: with two wings they covered their faces, with two they covered their feet, and with two they were flying.
 And they were calling out to one another: “Holy, holy, holy is the LORD of Hosts; all the earth is full of His glory.”
 Isaiah 6:2-3